 The purpose of the data packs presented to trusts at the review stage is to provide insight to help inform clinical decision-making.
 The information within each pack focuses on a single clinical specialty.
 For information governance reasons, these packs cannot be routinely shared by GIRFT outside of the trust they apply to.
 However, where the data and insight raises a need for a trust and its clinical teams to work with commissioner colleagues, the GIRFT programme would encourage trusts to share their data packs and/or the information within it as they feel appropriate.

 In order to support regional plans, GIRFT will produce data resources for the wider health systems.
-Alongside trust-level implementation reports and national specialty reports, GIRFT will produce reports for each of the 44 STP areas.
+Alongside trust-level implementation reports and national specialty reports, GIRFT will produce information for each of the 44 STP areas that GIRFT hub teams will use to support the work of STPs.
 These will report information about the trusts in the STP, they will not include information categorised by CCG.
 GIRFT is also working closely with NHS RightCare to deliver complementary sets of data and analysis collated at STP footprint level for the series of Commissioning for Value packs and tools developed by the RightCare programme to support CCGs and STPs.

 GIRFT is supported within Next Steps on the NHS Five Year Forward View and the Use of Resources Framework.
 In addition, the programme works with NHS bodies and programmes to explore opportunities to further support change, ensure alignment and reduce duplication.
 We also work with professional bodies and NICE to explore whether clinical guidance may support implementation.
 The programme may also identify wider lessons for NHS policy, which we will discuss with all relevant stakeholders as they arise.